Ignazio Silone

-Secondino Tranquilli (1 May 1900 – 22 August 1978), best known by the pseudonym Ignazio Silone (/sɪˈloʊni/, /it/), was an Italian politician and writer.
+Secondino Tranquilli (1 May 1900 – 22 August 1978), best known by the pseudonym Ignazio Silone (/sɪˈloʊni/ sil-OH-nee, /it/), was an Italian politician and writer.
 He became famous during World War II for his anti-fascist novels.
 Considered among the most well-known and read Italian intellectuals in Europe and in the world, his most famous novel, Fontamara, became emblematic for its denunciation of the condition of poverty, injustice, and social oppression of the lower classes, and has been translated into numerous languages.
 From 1946 to the 1970s, he was nominated for the Nobel Prize in Literature at least 13 times.

 For many years an anti-fascist exile abroad, Silone participated actively and in various phases of Italian politics, animating the cultural life of the country in the post-war period.
 He was among the founders of the Italy's Communist party in 1921; he was later expelled for his dissidence with the Stalinist party line, and moved to democratic socialist positions.
 The break with the Italian Communist Party in the years after World War II led him to be often opposed by Italian critics and rehabilitated belatedly despite a controversy about his relations with the Italian fascist secret police, while for all his career he was particularly appreciated abroad.

 Early life and education

-Silone was born in a rural family, in the town of Pescina, near L'Aquila, in the Abruzzo region.
+Silone was born on 1 May 1900, in a rural family, in the town of Pescina, near L'Aquila, in the Abruzzo region.
 His father, Paolo Tranquilli, died in 1911, and he lost many of his family members, including his mother, Marianna Delli Quadri, in the 1915 Avezzano earthquake.
 He left his hometown and finished high school.